 Upon successful completion of classroom training, medical assisting students participate in a 160-hour externship at an approved facility.
-This provides externs an opportunity to work with patients and assisting students must successfully complete their externship in order to fulfill requirements for graduation.
+This provides externs an opportunity to work with patients and apply the principles and practices learned in the classroom.
+Externs work under the direct supervision of qualified personnel in participating institutions and under general supervision of the school staff.
+Externs will be evaluated by supervisory personnel at 80- and 160-hour intervals.
+Completed evaluation forms are placed in the students' permanent record.
+Medical assisting students must successfully complete their externship in order to fulfill requirements for graduation.